-Whereas, a purchase order or confirmatory email (“PO”) has been placed by client (“Client”) to purchase the provision of Services and Deliverables, as applicable, as set out in the scope of work (“SoW”) from Prophecy Unlimited, part of The Unlimited Group Holdings Ltd, company number 2636904, with its registered office at 10 Great Pulteney Street, London W1F 9NB (“Agency”).
+Whereas, a purchase order or confirmatory email (“PO”) has been placed by client (“Client”) to purchase the provision of Services and Deliverables, as applicable, as set out in the scope of work (“SoW”) from The Unlimited Group Holdings Ltd, company number 02636904, with its registered office at Unlimited House, 10 Great Pulteney Street, London W1F 9NB (“Agency”).
 The “Agreement” comprises the PO, these Client Standard Terms & Condition (“Conditions”) and if applicable, any terms, conditions, caveats and assumptions contained in the SoW referenced in the PO or Order Acknowledgement (as defined below).
 In the event of a conflict between terms, the order of precedence shall be (i) the SoW; (ii) these Conditions; (iii) the Order Acknowledgement; and then (iv) the PO, unless expressly agreed in writing otherwise.

 1 APPOINTMENT & SCOPES OF WORK

-In accordance with the SoW, the Agency, or its Affiliates, shall perform the Services and supply Deliverables to the Client in accordance with a SoW.
-Agency reserves the right to subcontract such portions of Services to subcontractors of the Agency’s choice as it deems appropriate.
+The Agency, or its Affiliates, shall perform the Services and supply Deliverables to the Client in accordance with a SoW.
+Agency reserves the right to subcontract Services as it deems appropriate.
 A PO may be deemed accepted by the Agency (i) upon commencement of the Services, or (ii) in writing (“Order Acknowledgement”).

 2 CLIENT’S OBLIGATIONS